-The first and most important thing you should remember is never to remove antivirus programs just from the Application folder in the Finder window.
+The first and most important thing you should remember is never to remove antivirus software just from the Application folder in the Finder window.
 It may cause another set of problems:

 - When you try to move the program to Trash, it may cause an error due to the fact that its files may be in use by another application or, most likely, the antivirus system services are still running.
 It is important to first quit the program and close all running processes.

-- Further removal of the antivirus program can be difficult for the reason that in the first stage some necessary files have been deleted.
-Most antivirus programs come with their uninstaller files (except for various apps that do not require installation).
+- Further removal of the antivirus software can be difficult for the reason that in the first stage some necessary files have been deleted.
+Most Mac antivirus come with their uninstaller files (except for various apps that do not require installation).
 So it is impossible to remove the antivirus in this way.

 Here are some quite frequently asked question from users:

-- I want to install a new antivirus but cannot remove the old one.
+- I want to install a new antivirus software but cannot remove the old one.

-- I have removed the antivirus but I can’t remove its kernel extension.
+- I have removed the antivirus software but I can’t remove its kernel extension.

-The reason for this issue is that almost any anti-virus program penetrates the operating system very deeply during installation, and it is not always easy to find its service files even if you remove Application support files from the Library.
-It is very important to remove all leftovers of removed antiviruses that were used before.
+The reason for this issue is that almost any antivirus software penetrates the operating system very deeply during installation, and it is not always easy to find its service files even if you remove Application support files from the Library.
+It is very important to remove all leftovers of removed Antivirus for Mac that were used before.

-The most reliable way to remove the antivirus from your Mac is to first visit the official support page of your antivirus developer and there check how to uninstall it correctly.
-Usually, the developers provide uninstallers for their programs.
+The most reliable way to remove the antivirus software from your Mac is to first visit the official support page of your antivirus developer and there check how to uninstall it correctly.
+Usually, the developers provide uninstaller for their programs.

-2. Remove Antivirus using App Cleaner & Uninstaller
+Remove Antivirus Software using App Cleaner & Uninstaller

 There are 3 easy steps to uninstall malware protection programs with App Cleaner & Uninstaller.
 But before you do so, it is important to quit the antivirus.
 Otherwise, the running processes in the background can create new files.
 You can also check for background processes with the help of Activity Monitor and close all related running processes.
 And only after this, uninstall the program.